Existence of weak solutions for nonlinear drift-diffusion equations with measure data

 \section{Introduction}

-In this paper, we study the following form of nonlinear diffusion equations, which include a drift term in divergence form and a measure-valued forcing term:
+In this paper, we study the following form of nonlinear diffusion equations, which include a drift term in divergence form and measure data:

-where \(\mu\) is a nonnegative measure of finite total mass in $\Omega_T$, and \(\Omega_T := \Omega \times (0,T)\) for a domain \(\Omega \subset \mathbb{R}^d\), \(d \geq 2\).
+where \(\mu\) is a nonnegative finite Radon measure in $\Omega_T$, and \(\Omega_T := \Omega \times (0,T)\) for a bounded domain \(\Omega \subset \mathbb{R}^d\), \(d \geq 2\).
 We impose zero boundary conditions on both the initial and the lateral boundaries.
 We assume that $\mu$ is defined in $\mathbb{R}^{d+1}$ by considering the zero extension to $\mathbb{R}^{d+1}$.
-The nonlinear diffusion equation is called porous medium equations when $m>1$, heat equations when $m=1$, and fast diffusion equations when $0<m<1$.
+The nonlinear diffusion equation is called the porous medium equation when $m>1$, heat equation when $m=1$, and fast diffusion equation when $0<m<1$.
 These equations are important to describe various natural and physical phenomena, see \cite{DK07, DGV12, Vaz06, Vaz07} and references therein.

-Our main objective in this paper is to find sufficient conditions on the drift vector field \(V\) that guarantee the existence of a nonnegative weak solution to \eqref{PME}.
-In the absence of a measure term, several existence results are already known for weak solutions with \(L^q\)-initial data \((q \ge 1)\), under the assumption that \(V\) satisfies a certain (sub-)scaling invariant condition.
-We briefly review these known results below.
-In particular, if there is no measure term on the right-hand side and only a divergence-form drift term, that is,
+Our main objective is to find sufficient conditions on the drift vector field \(V\) which guarantee the existence of nonnegative weak solutions to \eqref{PME}.
+The main feature of the problem is that it combines two different sources of difficulty: the low regularity of the measure-valued forcing term and the presence of the drift term.
+Each of these difficulties has been studied separately, but their simultaneous presence changes the compactness mechanism in an essential way.